mamcer/countdown/README.md

 In `original` branch you will find the original source code for this application.
 In `master` an upgraded, refactored version.

+> More details about why I published this project in the [my blog post](https://mamcer.github.io/2018-09-02-i-cleaned-up-my-virtual-basement/)

 ## Description

 A countdown Windows desktop application for my wedding.